grafana/grafana/docs/sources/enterprise/white-labeling.md

 - Side menu top logo
 - Footer and help menu links
 - Fav icon (shown in browser tab)
-  > Only available in Grafana Enterprise v7.0+
-- Login title (Will not appear if a login logo is set)
+- Login title (will not appear if a login logo is set, Grafana v7.0+)
-- Login subtitle (Will not appear if a login logo is set)
+- Login subtitle (will not appear if a login logo is set, Grafana v7.0+)
-- Login box background
+- Login box background (Grafana v7.0+)

 > You will have to host your logo and other images used by the white labeling feature separately.
 Make sure Grafana can access the URL where the assets are stored.